 Once your sacred objects have been consecrated and used for their purposes, they will occasionally need cleaning.
 Make a magical wash (for items that can get wet, such as jewelry, skulls, swords, knives, sticks, statuary items and some divination tools).
 Over time, dust and dirt accumulate.

-Ritual instruments of unpainted wood require special care; gently clean them with a damp cloth, with a little linseed oil, Danish oil, you can also gently rub them with a little beeswax or wood conditioner.
+Ritual instruments of unpainted wood require special care; gently clean them with a damp cloth, with a little linseed oil, Danish oil, and gently rub them with a little beeswax or wood conditioner.
 If you have leather goods, use a wax or balm for saddles and this will make the leather soft (obviously this treatment is not good for synthetic leather).

 For both wood or leather, allow the oil or conditioner to dry overnight before putting your ritual instrument back on your altar.